-Being able to open doors and windows interactively inside your Sketchup model can give you to get a better understanding of sightlines between internal rooms while delivering that extra “wow factor” to a presentation.
-In this tip I show you how to animate objects like these in your 3d model with a simple click of a button by using embedded commands inside dynamic components.
+Being able to open doors and windows interactively inside your Sketchup model can give you a better understanding of sightlines between internal rooms while delivering that extra “wow factor” to a presentation.
+In this tip I show you how to animate objects like these in your 3d model with a simple click of a button by using embedded commands inside your components.

 Dynamic components can be used to assign pre-programmed commands and operations to an object, allowing it to change within a set of customisable rules.
 You can add dynamic properties to any components that you make and in this video I look at the ANIMATE command that works when inserted as an onClick behaviour.